Birds of Kauai Feature image

 Japanese White Eye: A beautiful Picture

-The Japanese white eye, often known as the warbling white eye, is a native birds of Japan.
-It is also present in East Asia, Russia, Korea, and the Philippines.
-The Warbling White Eye has green feathers, a forehead, black and brown legs, and white eyes.
+The Japanese white eye is also known as the warbling white eye and it is a native birds of Japan.
+It is also present in East Asia, Russia, Korea, and Philippines.
+The Warbling White Eye has green feathers and forehead with black and brown legs and white circle around eyes.

 Taxonomy of Japanese White-Eye